 Even before pregnancy, it won’t hurt to get prenatal care.
 Making sure that you are immune to certain diseases that might affect your pregnancy counts a lot.
 An example of these diseases that a pregnant woman should be cautious of is rubella or German measles.
 Knowing your blood type will also help you prepare for any medical condition that you might encounter during pregnancy.

 The importance of antenatal care cannot be overemphasized!
 A pregnant woman’s contact with her antenatal care provider should be more than a simple ‘visit’.
 It should be for the provision of care and support throughout pregnancy.
+Please contact your antenatal care provider to know if it is safe to visit the hospital during this coronavirus pandemic.
+If it isn’t, agree on a way you can still have your scheduled meetings and checks without going to the hospital.

 5. Exercise properly for you and your baby.